uikit/uikit-site/docs/pages/margin.md

 ### Responsive

 UIkit provides a number of responsive margin auto classes.
-Basically, they work just like the usual margin auto classes, except that they have suffixes that represent the breakpoint from which they come to effect.
+Basically, they work just like the usual margin auto classes, except that they have suffixes that represent the breakpoint from which they come into effect.

 | Class                                                                             | Description                                   |
 |-----------------------------------------------------------------------------------|-----------------------------------------------|